-If your attorney determines an eviction can move forward, here is what you can expect to take place under general proceedings.
+If the attorney determines it can move forward, here is what a landlord can expect to take place under general proceedings.
 Please note, however, that it is by no means a substitute for an attorney nor is it an attempt to give legal advice:

 Step #1: Post/Deliver Proper Notice

-The first step in any tenant eviction process begins with a California eviction notice.
-You must give the tenant notice of eviction.
-A written notice of eviction must meet three criteria for it to be effective.
+The first step in any tenant process begins with a California eviction notice.
+Landlords must give the tenant notice of eviction.
+A written notice must meet three criteria for it to be effective.

 A) It must be relevant to the violation committed

-Different eviction notices serve different purposes during the eviction process.
+Different eviction notices serve different purposes.
 A “Notice to Pay or Quit”, for example, should only be served to tenants who fail to pay rent.
-If you serve it for a different violation, the eviction will most likely be dismissed in court and you will have to begin again by serving the notice.
+If a landlord serves the notice for a different lease violation, the eviction process will most likely be dismissed in court and they will have to begin again by serving the notice.

 B) It must inform the tenant of the specific violation(s) committed

-If a tenant refuses to move out after the eviction procedure is over, often the court decides to forcibly remove them from the promises.
-The eviction cannot be classified as a retaliatory eviction or else it is classified as discrimination.
+If a tenant refuses to move out after the California eviction process is over, often the court decides to forcibly remove them from the promises.
+The eviction cannot be classified as retaliatory or else it is classified as discrimination.